In Egypt, Post journalists' courage in covering a revolution

 During the rock-throwing battle, the Arab men who weren't groping her or stealing her iPhone were urging her to get out of the line of fire, but Davidson told them no, "This is when I come out, this is when I do my job."
 It's important, she said, because "once a photo is published, that's evidence."

 Her first detention came while she was trying to photograph a bread line.
-But Egyptians were ashamed and did not want her to photograph it.
+Some Egyptians were ashamed and did not want her to photograph it.
 From a nearby overpass, she shot a few frames of the bread line before a soldier confronted her and demanded that she give up her camera's memory card full of photographs.
-She said no. There ensued a two-hour negotiation between the soldiers and Davidson's translator assistant.
+She said no. There ensued a two-hour negotiation between the soldiers and Davidson's translator-assistant.

 Davidson, meanwhile, was periodically taking drinks from the water bottle in her camera bag.
 In truth, each time she reached for the water she performed one quick step in a painstaking process of replacing the full memory card with a blank one.
 When she finally accomplished the task, she surrendered the memory card.
 The soldier walked away happy, not knowing he had the blank one.
 "I drank a lot of water in those two hours," Davidson said.

 The second detention was more serious.
-She and Post reporter Leila Fadel had gone to the Cairo morgue to count bodies from the violence in the square.
+Davidson and Post reporter Leila Fadel had gone to the Cairo morgue to count bodies from the violence in the square.
 They were turned away by authorities who said, "There are no bodies here."
-Minutes later, the pair was arrested by the Egyptian military.
+Minutes later, the pair were arrested by the Egyptian military.

 The two women were interrogated separately - Davidson's interrogator had spent time in Philadelphia and was courteous; he was Mr. Facebook.
 Davidson was forced to sign a statement in Arabic, which she couldn't read, and she, Fadel and other detainees were finally released, taken by van to an unfamiliar part of the city and dumped unceremoniously near a hotel at 10 p.m.
 The hotel wouldn't give them rooms because they now had an arrest record.
 Davidson and Fadel made their way across the city to Fadel's apartment.
 Their translators were held overnight, beaten and released the next day.